-The equient circuit given in Figure 23A consists of three blocks connected in series.
-A resistance Rs represents charge transfer resistance, which is determined by the ionic conductivity of the ionic liquid-containing polymer membrane, between the electrodes.
-In addition, the electron-transfer resistance of the CDC also contributes to the magnitude of Rs, but the impact of the CDC conductivity is expected to be much smaller than the conductivity of the membrane in-between electrodes.
+The equivalent circuit given in Figure 23A consists of three blocks connected in series.
+Figure 23B gives the interpretation for the equivalent circuit elements.
+The resistance Rs represents charge-transfer resistance between the electrodes.
+This is determined by the ionic conductivity of the ionic liquid-containing polymer membrane.